 - The ability to meet financial targets

-- Sensitivity to the needs of volunteers and donors
+- Being aware and responsive to the needs and feelings of volunteers and donors

 Previous work experience where you are able to demonstrate transferable skills are desirable.
 Before looking to apply you should seek opportunities to gain this experience, universities will have charities that you can get involved with.

 You may also want to consider doing voluntary work or consider shadowing opportunities in departments such as marketing, publication relations, events, advertising, sales and finance.
-Some larger charities offer internships, which can provide valuable work experience and sometimes lead to permanent posts.
+Larger charities may provide internships that can offer significant work experience and potentially lead to permanent positions.

-Most of your training will take place on the job and be prepared to get stuck in from the get-go.
+You can expect to receive most of your training while on the job, and should be ready to be hands-on right from the start.
 You will be given lots of responsibility and have the opportunity to work in different roles.
 Short courses may be offered which are designed for the not-for-profit sector.
 These include foundation-level courses, to specialist and experienced fundraiser courses.